HeisUser/project-react-router/README.md

 # Ways (Methods) of Routing in React Router v6
-#### Learning and Know how the Routing Methods and Param Route with JSON Server
+#### Learning and Know how the Routing Methods and Param Route with GraphQL

 ## Learning Object
-Form Handling in A or B param on a same input field with Destructuring JSON Object in Nested-Complex.
+- Form Handling in A or B param on a same input field in GraphQL with Destructuring JSON Object in Nested-Complex, at **client**.
+- Retrieve Data from **server** of Strapi with GraphQL methods.
+Strapi is the Data Control Panel in MySQL based.

 ## Regarding Files at ./pages/form/.. as
 - Form Page Data (Param) Submission Handling **_SearchForm.jsx_**
-- Retrieve Result Component **_SearchResult.jsx_**
+- Retrieve Result Component of Search **_SearchResult.jsx_**
 - Redirect Component of Clicked-Button-Submission **_FormHandler.jsx_**
+- Data Loader of Apollo Clientbe used at _DataRoutes.jsx_ **_ClientApollo.jsx_**
+- Query of GraphQL to determine retrieve result for _SearchResult.jsx_ file **_queries.jsx_**

 ## in use of React Hooks
-- useState, useParams, useLoaderData, useEffect, useNavigate
+- useState, useParams, useLoaderData, useEffect, useNavigate, useQuery, ApolloClient

 ## Usage
 #### Route Definition of URL Link created at DataRoutes.jsx file